vitusventure/practicalkombucha/content/docs/kombucha_recipes/base-kombucha-recipe.md

 ### 4. Ferment

-1. Place tight woven cloth cover over fermentor opening, secure with rubber band.
+1. Place tight woven cloth cover over fermenter opening, secure with rubber band.
     * This will allow air exchange, but will keep flies out
-2. Place in a warm area or supply supplimental heat with a heat pad (generally shoot to ferment around 75-82 degrees F)
+2. Place in a warm area or supply supplemental heat with a heat pad (generally shoot to ferment around 75-82 degrees F)
 3. Allow to ferment until finished (about 7-10 days)

 ## Starting your next batch

 Once fermentation is complete, reserve 2 cups of fermented kombucha as your starter for your next batch.
 Bottle the remaining fermented kombucha with flavoring.

-You may discard the pellicle (or retain it if you want).
+You may discard the biofilm (or retain it if you want).
 See [Retaining the biofilm](/docs/opinions/retaining-the-biofilm) for more thoughts on that matter.